About Us Company History

 - In 1993, Freddy and Bruce Shepherd buy the Mitford Estate in Morpeth, Northumberland.
 The Estate is home to one of the first private residences designed by John Dobson, built in 1828, and comprises 5,000 acres of rural real estate encompassing 50 houses and seven farms.

-Pictured: Reel modifications, Lifting team, W F Shepherd, Material Management stores, SO personnel
+Pictured: Reel modifications, Materials Managment Centre, Lifting team, SO personnel

 - Between 1993 – 95, Shepherd Offshore bought offshore company Charlton Leslie and successfully provided specialist pipework for the Oil & Gas industry working at Amec Wallsend on Marathon, Concoco Philips and Judy Joanne top sides.
 After a number of successful years of operation, the company was bought from the group by Fabricom (UK) Ltd.